 Recommended Concrete Crack Repair Products

-- POLYFLEX has proven effective at preventing wheeled traffic and stress vibration damage in concrete.
+- POLYFLEXhas proven effective at preventing wheeled traffic and stress vibration damage.
 It is a 100% solid, two component epoxy formula insensitive to moisture.
 POLYFLEX is an excellent choice for use in expansion joints and narrow masonry grooves.
-It is flexible and self-leveling, securely adhering to concrete, and serves to reinforce joints to prevent edge deterioration.
+It is flexible and self-leveling, securely adhering, and serves to reinforce joints to prevent edge deterioration.
 POLYFLEX is also valuable as a sealant for saw cut control joints, grooves and masonry joints, preventing the build-up of dirt and protecting against the invasion of water and corrosive materials.

-Call Capital Industries at 631-298-6300 to speak our experienced concrete expansion joint and crack filler support team.
-We will help you select the right product for your application.
+Call Capital Industries at 631-298-6300 to speak with our experienced expansion joint and crack filler support team.
+We will help you select the right solution for your application.

 Capital Industries, Inc. is a leading supplier of commercial and industrial concrete repair products.
 For over 30 years, we have proudly serviced contractors, factories, warehouses and distribution centers for industrial, institutional and commercial customers.
 We carry a full range of concrete repair materials, including those specifically designed for low temperature areas such as freezers and coolers.
 Our floor repair products are rapid hardening, allowing you to reopen repaired areas with minimal downtime.
 All of our products are designed to be used by in-house maintenance personnel and come with an ironclad 100% guarantee of satisfaction.